DrJWCain/VFS/README.md

 ### 2. Windows Service
 Running a local admin program each time we want to run our SMBServer is not a good apprach, so the SMBserver code also come supplied with a Windows Service called NetManService.
 This contains the same code as the Free445, but wrapped in a Windows service, so that after initial installation (that requires elevated permissions), the service can be run from a non-elevated executable to achieve the same result - freeing port 445.

+To get this working, open NetManService\NetManService.sln in a new copy of Visual Studio, and build 64bit release.
+This makes a new exe under Data\x64\DLL_Data\vfs\QCIFSProcessor\NetManService.
+In order to install the service we need to run with elevated privileges.
+We also need to clear a reg key, to get the QCIFSProcessot.dll to re-install itself.
+Therefore open regedit at: HKEY_LOCAL_MACHINE\SOFTWARE\vfs\SMB3 Server\Vfs.
+Find and delete the key called 'QCIFSProcessor'.
+This will cause the QCIFSProcessor.dll to re-install, and install the service as a consequence.

 ## Running
 RUNME.bat runs KernelServer.exe built in the **build** step.
 This exe has no knowledge of SMB, it just loads dlls from pre-configured directorties, and offers simple services to register factory functions to allow services to be called at runtime.
 This is an example of the inversion of control design principle [IoC](https://en.wikipedia.org/wiki/Inversion_of_control).